All Episodes

 One, a huge underwriting commitment to the redevelopment of Ukraine.

-And inflation, the inflation that's there, driven not by terrorists, but driven by the Keynesian stimulus we still put in with these deficits and with Congress refusing to consider rescissions or pocket rescissions or impoundments, that this orgy of spending just continues on and on and on, that we have to avoid us stepping up and being a major commitment.
+And inflation, the inflation that's there driven not by terrorists, but driven by the Keynesian stimulus we still put in with these deficits and with Congress refusing to consider resisions or pocket resisions or impoundments that this orgy of spending just continues on and on and on that we have to avoid us stepping up and being a major commitment and even American financial institutions their focus should be the United States of America we have more than enough need for

-We have more than enough need for development in this country, tremendous needs for development in this country.
+development in this country, tremendous needs for development in this country.

-You don't need to look in Europe and particularly Ukraine for the United States to be involved.
+You don't need to look in Europe and particularly in Ukraine for the United States to be involved.

-So a security guarantee and any type of economic guarantees, we really have to fight to make sure that we don't get entrapped further.
+to fight to make sure that we don't get entrapped further.

-Remember, the whole purpose of America First is to get out of these entanglements, to let the Europeans and the Russians figure it out.
+Remember, the whole purpose of America First is to get out of these entanglements.

 World War II is over.